 The vent system on the interior of the Evoline 3 includes chin vents, top vents, and deep airflow channels incorporated into the liner and padding for optimal closed face airflow.
 Increasing the ventilation of this helmet is not difficult because of its modular capabilities allowing it to be worn open faced or with the visor open.

 Another great feature of this model is the ability to add Sharks shark tooth system that will allow easy communication.
-With a DOT and ECE rating there is no question about this helmets safety.
+With a DOT and ECE rating there is no question about its safety.
 The Shark Evoline 3 is an amazing value because you get everything in one package with this design.

 The liner inside the shell of the RF-1100 has been created to give you the best protection and impact absorption.
 With removable padding that’s completely washable, the padding also comes in 5 different thicknesses so you can have the most comfortable fit without movement at high speeds.
-Included on the inside is a removable breath guard and chin curtain to improve the already great interior of the helmet that will protect you from wind and noise.
+Included on the inside is a removable breath guard and chin curtain to improve the already great interior that will protect you from wind and noise.

 Now that we have mentioned Shoei we wanted to bring forth another of their models that compares and is very much alike to the Shoei RF-1100.
-The Shoei Qwest is another helmet thats performing at the top of its class.
+The Shoei Qwest is another that’s performing at the top of its class.
 With most of the features that the RF-1100 includes, the Shoei Qwest does have some unique features of its own.

 While the vents are not the same they are just as effective.
 The vents on this shell are made to reduce noise while still providing the airflow that will allow you to feel very comfortable while riding.
 One great aspect of the vents on this model are their positioning.
-With one large lower chin vent and one upper front and upper rear vent the movement of air in this helmet is optimal.
+With one large lower chin vent and one upper front and upper rear vent the movement of air in this is optimal.

 The overall protection here can be considered great because there is no modular movement that could allow failure and it comes with Snell and DOT ratings.
 Comfort is another department that has not been left out of the equation.
 The Qwest also has comfortable padding that’s fully removable, washable, and well fitting.

-If you happen to be looking for a full face helmet that’s safe, secure, comfortable, and a great value the Shoei Qwest is the one for you.
+If you happen to be looking for a full face that’s safe, secure, comfortable, and a great value the Shoei Qwest is the one for you.

-HJC is another well known provider of helmets that are quality and very protective.
+HJC is another well known provider that are quality and very protective.
 With the RPS-10 they certainly have gone to great lengths to provide this in their product and this allows it to stand up to their reputation.

 At a first glance the RPS-10s features that stand out are the large visor for optimal sight range and the unique vents that provide the great flow of air we look for when choosing a helmet.
 Not only does this model look good on the outside but the features of the interior are also noteworthy.
 The RPS-10 is designed for a more narrow type of head than wide but will still be a great fit for any rider.

-Another great detail on the RPS-10 is the 5 year warranty that covers this helmet so you can rest assured knowing its covered.
+Another great detail on the RPS-10 is the 5 year warranty that covers it so you can rest assured knowing its covered.
 When it comes to the protection of your head, the warranty, along with a Snell and DOT rating prove its built to protect.
 Also included with the standard features are the chin and breath guards to further reduce noise and fogging of the visor.

-Of course all of the helmets listed here are customizable as far as color and graphics go.
+Of course all of the choices listed here are customizable as far as color and graphics go.
 Most of them also have different sizes available and additional features and accessories that can be added for additional functions, comfort, and convenience.
 Another great thing about having choices is that you get to locate the best motorcycle helmet for all of your needs and safety.
-Not only will you have a helmet that gives you the protection you need, but it will look great and satisfy all of your desires that are not necessarily required and those that are.
+Not only will you have one that gives you the protection you need, but it will look great and satisfy all of your desires that are not necessarily required and those that are.